Idaho State Soccer Camps

 In 2010, the two Bengal goalkeepers recorded 106 saves and four shutouts.

-Beall spent the last two seasons working as an assistant coach with the University of Idaho.
+Beall spent the 2009 and 2008 seasons working as an assistant coach with the University of Idaho.
 At Idaho, she helped train goalkeepers as well as helped with recruiting duties, film review, film breakdown and highlight videos.
 She also helped plan and organize youth and high school camps.
 In 2009, she helped Idaho keeper Liz Boyden post an 8-8-0 record with three shutouts.
 Boyden also received all-academic honors.
 During her time at Idaho, Beall also served as the head coach of the Moscow United Soccer Club for U-12 girls for the 2009 season.

-She also worked as a goalkeeper coach for the University of San Francisco’s soccer team during the 2006 season.
+Beall also worked as a goalkeeper coach for the University of San Francisco’s soccer team during the 2006 season.
 Prior to the goalkeeping coach position, Beall worked as a USF women’s soccer camp assistant director which involved assisting the director in planning daily schedules, overseeing daily camp activities, training an advanced group session and various other administrative duties.
 At that time she also served as the head coach for the Navato Youth Soccer League for U-9 and U-10 girls.

 Beall collected her playing experience at San Francisco as a goalkeeper for The Dons from 2000-04.
-During her career she recorded a 21-6 record including 13 shutouts.
+During her career, she recorded a 21-6 record including 13 shutouts.
 She holds the record for most minutes played in a single season as well as the most wins in a season in 2004.
 She was named team captain as a senior and earned the Green and Gold Club Loyalty Award.
 She also assisted the strength coach during her senior season.

 She continued her personal fitness training by working as a club manager at the Fit-Lite by 24 Hour Fitness where she did personal training and supervised general club operations.
 She later went on to work as a personal trainer for the Koi Fitness Systems providing outdoor group fitness training.
 She designed training sessions for individuals as well as groups of 25 people.